NWOS Coronavirus (COVID-19) Information

 Statement from NWOS

 At Northwest Orthopaedic Specialists, the health and safety of our employees and patients is our number one priority.
 We are screening every employee and patient for COVID-19 symptoms and doing temperature checks upon entry to each of our clinics and surgery center.
-We also require everyone to wear a mask and do their best to keep a six-foot distance between themselves and others while in the clinic.
-Please leave additional people/family members at home or in the car.
+Per Department of Health requirements, NWOS will continue to require masks be worn by all employees, patients, visitors, and vendors while in any of our facilities.
+Thank you for continuing to protect each other and NWOS employees.

 If you have an appointment and have been experiencing any cold/flu symptoms, please call us at 888-660-2663 and reschedule your appointment.
 It’s vital we work together to avoid the spread of contagious germs.
 We understand it is a challenging time for all of us, and we thank you so much for your understanding and support.